 Our Board

-Craig Vincze, PhD is Max’s father and the president of the Max Vincze Foundation.
-Craig has a Ph.D. in biomedical engineering, has built a career working in the drug-discovery industry serving top researchers around the globe.
-Today, Dr. Vincze is co-founder of a company providing innovative drug, cell and gene therapy manufacturing equipment and software to biotechnology to pharmaceutical and cell and gene therapy companies.
-Craig’s experience in research and drug discovery puts him in the unique position of identifying and communicating with teams on the cutting edge of cancer research.
+Craig Vincze, PhD, is Max’s father and the president of the Max Vincze Foundation.
+With a Ph.D. in biomedical engineering, Craig has built a 25-year career in the drug discovery and biotechnology sectors, serving top researchers around the globe.
+He is currently the co-founder of a company that provides innovative drug, cell, and gene therapy manufacturing equipment and software to biotechnology, pharmaceutical, and cell and gene therapy companies.
+Craig’s multidisciplinary expertise spans biochemistry, molecular biology, physiology, and electrical engineering, and he has held leadership roles in both startup and established companies focused on advancing life-saving therapies.

 Marqui Hood, Max’s aunt, is a civil rights and employment attorney practicing in Beverly Hills, California.
 She received her J.D. from the University of California at Los Angeles and her B.A. from Wesleyan University in Connecticut.
 After graduating from law school, Ms. Hood clerked on the Ninth Circuit Court of Appeals for the Hon.
 Raymond Fisher.
 She now runs her own firm, Durkin & Hood, LLP committed to social justice and defending the civil rights of workers throughout the southland.
 Ms. Hood is a dedicated advocate for the many causes she is passionate about.
 She has taught constitutional law to students at Los Angeles High School through a grant from the Constitutional Rights Foundation, served as president of her neighborhood association and led significant fundraising projects at local schools.
 She grew up roaming the halls her father's biology laboratory at Caltech and has witnessed first hand that, with the right resources, scientific ingenuity can solve even the most complex medical mysteries.